Teo44/OpenRoutePlanner/documentation/weekly_report_4.md

 ## Plan for next week

-* Figure out IDA*
+* Fix IDA*
-* Random generation of different kinds of graphs for further testing
+* Add generating different kinds of graphs for further testing
+* Run and document tests in different graphs
+* Research the time and space complexities of the algorithms for the documentation

 Work hours: 16